 I personally spent about 18 months in the ADSW Program.
-I enjoyed the experience, working several different jobs.
-What I liked most about the program is that I had the same benefits as the AGR folks, but wasn’t locked into a duty position or long-term contract.
+I enjoyed the experience working several different jobs.
+What I liked most about the program is that I had the same benefits as the AGR folks but I wasn’t locked into a duty position or long-term contract.
 And when it came to promotion time, I wasn’t limited to the controlled grade positions each state has to deal with (for AGR folks in ARNG).

 The best thing you can to learn more about the different ADSW Opportunities is to sit down with your Unit Readiness NCO or S1.
 You can also visit the GKO website, the NGB website, or your state’s website.
 In most cases, the positions are posted on those websites.

 When you participate in the ADSW Program, the ADSW Pay is the same as your Active Duty counterpart.
 In most cases, if your orders are longer than 30 days you are also entitled to receive your Basic Housing Allowance (BAH) and food allowance (BAS).
 You can refer to an Active Duty pay chart to calculate your exact pay or you can visit the DFAS or MYPAY website to learn more.

 The ADSW or ADOS Program is an exciting program for the traditional one weekend a month soldiers.
 If you are looking to serve on Active Duty on a temporary basis I can’t think of a better program out there.
 You get the same benefits as an AGR or Active Duty Soldier.
 In most cases, the position lasts 12 months or less, but in some rare cases, you might be able to stay in the program for 3, 5 or even 10 years.
 Just contact your local Readiness NCO or S1 to learn more about the program and see if there are any ADSW Opportunities in your state.